 Thymosin Alpha 1 Peptide

-discovered in 1972, is a naturally occurring peptide fragment researched in clinical trials for cystic fibrosis, infection (e.g. tuberculosis, cytomegalovirus), respiratory disorders, chronic hepatitis and cancer.
-It is currently clinically approved in treatment of chronic hepatitis B and C infections in 35 under-developed countries.
+Thymosin Alpha 1 peptide, discovered in 1972, is a naturally occurring peptide fragment researched in clinical trials for cystic fibrosis, infection (e.g., tuberculosis, cytomegalovirus), respiratory disorders, chronic hepatitis, and cancer.
+It is currently clinically approved to treat chronic hepatitis B and C infections in 35 under-developed countries.

 Molecular Formula: C129H215N33O55